 Novo Nordisk decided to increase its drug development capacity by investing over 500 million Danish Kroner in a new research and development facility in Bagsværd, Denmark.

 The purification plant expanded the company’s capacity to produce active pharmaceutical ingredients (APIs) for a growing number of diabetes drugs under development.

 Project Management – Pharmaceutical research and development facility

 Novo Nordisk has a wide portfolio of large and complex investment projects and is constantly seeking highly skilled project management resources.

-The new pharmaceutical research and development facility is the largest investment project in Novo Nordisk R&D in decades and the team of project engineers and chemists throughout the project team counts several hundred people.
-More than 5 km of pipes will be installed and the process areas will be clean room class C. The new R&D facility will employ approx. 30 people and supply batches of new products ready for clinical testing.
+The new pharmaceutical research and development facility was the largest investment project in Novo Nordisk R&D in decades and the team of project engineers and chemists throughout the project team counted several hundred people.
+More than five kilometres of pipes was installed and the process areas was cleaned room class C. The new R&D facility employed approx. 30 people and supplies batches of new products ready for clinical testing.

-emendo is responsible for the overall Project Management and reports to the client's Senior Management.
-The Project Management task consists of management of client resources and engineering partners in an EPCM contract as well as the classical Project Management disciplines: Risk Management, Project Controls, Stakeholder Management, Scope Management and Quality and Validation Management.
+emendo was responsible for the overall Project Management and reported to the client's Senior Management.
+The Project Management task consisted of management of client resources and engineering partners in an EPCM contract as well as the classical Project Management disciplines: Risk Management, Project Controls, Stakeholder Management, Scope Management and Quality and Validation Management.

-emendo a/s is specialized in Project Management in the pharma business with bases in Copenhagen, Kalundborg and Raleigh, North Carolina, USA.
+emendo a/s is specialised in Project Management in the pharma business with bases in Copenhagen, Kalundborg and Raleigh, North Carolina, USA.

 Managing complex projects and aiming higher